-The following are common questions and answers about using lubricants for vaginal dryness due to menopause:
+The following are common questions and answers about lubricants for vaginal dryness due to menopause.

 What causes dryness during menopause?

-Vaginal dryness during menopause is due to hormonal changes, such as a reduction in estrogen, which can cause the vaginal walls to become thinner.
-When this happens, there are fewer moisture-producing cells in the vaginal walls, which can cause dryness and make the skin more fragile and reduce the vagina’s elasticity.
+Vaginal dryness during menopause is due to hormonal changes, such as a reduction in estrogen, which can cause the vaginal walls to thin.
+When this happens, there are fewer moisture-producing cells in the vaginal walls, which can lead to dryness, making the skin more fragile and reducing the vagina’s elasticity.
 This is called vaginal atrophy or atrophic vaginitis.

 What can you use if you do not have lubricant?

-A person may also wish to try aloe vera.
-Aloe vera is known for its moisturizing properties.
+An alternative to oil is aloe vera.
+This plant is known for its moisturizing properties.
 However, some aloe vera products may contain alcohol, which is not suitable for use inside the vagina.
-Aloe may also cause some
+It may also cause some

 A person should check the ingredients of any lubricant they choose to make sure they do not use a product that may cause an allergic reaction.

 After menopause, the ovaries stop producing eggs, leading to decreased estrogen levels.
 This can cause the skin and tissue of the vulva and vagina to become less elastic, and people may experience vaginal dryness.

 Vaginal dryness affects around 50% of people who have gone through menopause.
 Some people may still experience adequate lubrication to avoid discomfort.
 However, others may need to purchase personal lubrication products.

 How can I increase my lubrication during perimenopause?